poojanagrawal/mesalabs-day1/lab1/README.md

  - core radius
  - age in Myr

 MATHIJS TO TEAM: What output would be most useful?
-Teff and L are no-brainers and the core conditions are relevant as well.
+Teff and L are no- brainers and the core conditions are relevant as well.
 What else?

-12. Now let's wrap up this lab by reading your MESA output in using Python and making some custom plots.
+24. Now let's wrap up this lab by reading your MESA output in using Python and making some custom plots.

 MATHIJS TO TEAM: What kind of plots should we have them make?
 One idea is